mintlayer/core/CONTRIBUTING.md

 ## Setup

-Mintlayer is built using Substrate which means you'll need rust and substrate set up to do any development work.
-The functional tests require python to be installed too.
+Mintlayer is built using Substrate which means you'll need Rust and Substrate set up to do any development work.
+The functional tests require Python to be installed too.

 You can follow these steps below or go Substrate's own guide [here](https://docs.substrate.io/v3/getting-started/overview/)
 ### Build essentials